robustml-eurecom/multi-organ-qc/README.md

-# _Multi-organ QC_ : an attempt for a single modular package for multi-organ Quality Control on medical images
+# _Multi-organ QC_ : Quality Control on medical images segmentations using AutoEncoders

+## Overview
+This repository contains the code to run a quality control (QC) on medical images segmentations.
+The QC is based on a deep learning approach, namely an AutoEncoder (AE), which is trained to reconstruct the input mask.
+The difference between the input mask and the reconstructed one is the QC check.
+Results about the variou scoresand _correlation_ will complete the comprehensive evaluation.

+If you need a guided tutorial, please find it in the jupyter notebook ```notebooks/tutorial.ipynb```.

-## Steps
+## Requirements
+* _Python_ > 3.8
+* _PyTorch_ 1.12.0+cu113 (or whatever will best fit your machine.
+Note that this can cause some issues with the CUDA version, so please check the PyTorch website for the best fitting version)
+* _Torchvision_ 0.13.0+cu113 (same as above)
+* _Numpy_
+* _Matplotlib_
+* _Nibabel_
+* _Scikit-learn_
+* _Scipy_
+* _tqdm_

+You can find other requirements in the ```requirements.txt``` file.

+##  Important notes on data loading and preprocessing

-### 1. Load your data
+### 1. Loading
-Upload medical images in .nii format for your organ study.
-By default, it's intended the user injects the following folder structure:
+You can choose the folder structure that fits the most for your convenience.
+In our case labels are retrieved by Medical Segmentation Decathlon dataset (MSD), and the segmentations are stored in custom folders corresponding at each UNet to be tested.
+After running a custom script (more info in the `tutorial.ipynb`) the final structure **MUST** be the following:

     📦data
     ┣ 📂organ1
+    ┃ ┗ 📂labels
+    ┃ ┃ ┣ 📜organ1_xxx_slice_yyy_.nii.gz
+    ┃ ┃ ┗ 📜...
+    ┃ ┗ 📂unet_1
+    ┃ ┃ ┗ 📂segmentations
+    ┃ ┃   ┣ 📜organ1_xxx_slice_yyy_.nii.gz
+    ┃ ┃   ┗ 📜...
+    ┃ ┗ 📂unet_2
-    ┃ ┗ 📂segmentations
+    ┃ ┃ ┗ 📂segmentations
-    ┃ ┗ 📂measures
+    ┃ ┗ 📂...
     ┗ 📂organ2
+    ┃ ┣ 📂unet_1
+    ┃ ┣ 📂unet_2
-    ┃ ┗ 📂segmentations
+    ┃ ┣ 📂...
-    ┃ ┗ 📂measures
+    ┃ ┗ 📂labels
     ┗ 📂...

-Pay attention in letting each organ folder including the two folders as displayed: this allows the package to navigate properly between the generated masks, and do not creating misunderstandings.

-_06-09-2023 Update: tested on Liver and Brain segmentations._
-_25-09-23 Update: included synthetic model segmention generation for personal evaluation_

 ### 2. Preprocess data
-Important step to let your data accomplish the previous dataset structure in an automatic way.
-Do not run it if you already have your segmentations as shown before.To start processing and injecting the loaded data, run on your machine the following prompt:
+**_Do not run it if you already have your segmentations as shown before_**.
+To start processing and injecting the loaded data, run on your machine the following prompt as the `tutorial` suggests:
  ```
- python moqc/data_prepration.py
+ python moqc/data_prepration.py --flags
  ```
 A series of displayables will notify you about the process progress.